Guardrail Optimization

 # Evaluate against a prompt set (CSV: prompt, expected, intent columns)

-airs runtime topics eval --profile my-security-profile --prompts prompts.csv --topic "Weapons Manufacturing" --format json
+airs runtime topics eval --profile my-security-profile --prompts prompts.csv --topic "Weapons Manufacturing" --output json

 # Revert if metrics regressed